akhargis1/skywalker_adaptive_controller/README.md

-Code in development for adaptive and sliding mode controller
+Code in development for adaptive and sliding mode controller for the Skywalker X8